seatgeek/druzhba/docs/contributing.rst

 -------------

 Unsolicited pull requests may be submitted against the ``master`` branch.
-Please run Isort and Black (See: ``.pre-commit.sh``) prior to opening your pull request and ensure that unit tests pass.
+Please run Isort and Black (See: ``.pre-commit.sh`` for commands or better yet copy the file to ``.git/hooks/pre-commit.sh`` to run them automatically) prior to opening your pull request and ensure that unit tests pass.
 Maintainers will run the integration test suite if appropriate.

 Needed Features
 ---------------